curityio/react-native-haapi-example/README.md

 ## Further Information

 - See the [React Native HAAPI Code Example](https://curity.io/resources/learn/react-native-haapi/) for an overview of the code example's behaviors.
-- See the [Confgiure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial for details on the technical setup.
+- See the [Configure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial for details on the technical setup.
 - See the [Mobile Setup with ngrok](https://curity.io/resources/learn/mobile-setup-ngrok/) tutorial for details about testing with ngrok.